Here at South Tyneside Children and Young Peoples Mental Health Service, we sometimes get asked a range of questions.

 A collaborative process between a mental health professional and the individual.
 The purpose of a formulation is so that everyone involved can understand the individual’s main difficulties, so they can plan on how to deal with or manage them.

-Online self-help treatment for anxiety and low mood for children and young people.
+Online self-help treatment for anxiety and low mood.

-An online PLCBT treatment for child anxiety suitable for parents and carers of children aged 5-12.
+An online treatment focused on parents and carers of children aged 5-12 who are experiencing symptoms of childhood anxiety.

 General

-An assessment is a collaborative process to understand the difficulties someone may be experiencing.
+An assessment is a process of asking questions to understand the difficulties someone may be experiencing to inform the next steps.

 Saying ‘yes’ to something that affects you.
 You may also hear ‘informed consent’ which means that you are fully informed and understand what you are saying yes to.
 If you are unable to consent because of your age or you do not fully understand, we may ask your family/carers to consent on your behalf.